 Easy Muskoka PWC Cruising…

-If it’s a windy day, the backwater areas are well protected from any chop, so for the most part, you can avoid riding the wide-open parts of the lakes.
+If it’s a windy day, the backwater areas are well protected from any chop, so for the most part, you can avoid Sea Doo riding the wide-open parts of the lakes.
 Don’t worry about getting lost, either.
 With many marinas, resorts, boaters and cottagers around, all you have to do is ask!

 Muskoka Sea Doo Tour Eye Candy…

 But the real bonus for Sea-Doo touring here is ogling the eye candy, and I don’t mean the human kind.
 The “cottages” of Muskoka are an astounding spectacle.
 Simply put, they are some of the most amazing structure I’ve ever seen – to say nothing of the boathouses.
-They take your Sea-Doo tour to a level of man-made sightseeing unsurpassed anywhere else.
+They take your Sea-Doo ride to a level of man-made sightseeing unsurpassed anywhere else.
 Even after many return trips, I frequently slow to gape at one amazing cottage after another, each more spectacular than the next.
 Thumbs up!
 Thumbs down!
 I’ve become quite the architectural critic.

 Busy Muskoka Weekends…